Johnny Hekker: 2018 season: First Super Bowl appearance

-During Week 2 against the Arizona Cardinals, Hekker (normally the holder) had to take placekicking duties when placekicker Greg Zuerlein was injured.
+During Week 2 against the Cardinals, Hekker (normally the holder) had to take placekicking duties when placekicker Greg Zuerlein was injured.
 He converted an extra point and a field goal in the 34–0 shoutout victory.
-During a Week 9 45-35 road loss the New Orleans Saints, Hekker ran three yards on a fake field goal attempt, but was ruled a yard short of the first down marker.
+During a Week 9 45–35 road loss the New Orleans Saints, Hekker ran three yards on a fake field goal attempt, but was ruled a yard short of the first down marker.

 During the season, Hekker also completed two of four pass attempts for 19 yards on fake punt attempts, with both completions leading to first downs for the Rams.
 In 2018, he punted a career-low 43 times for 1,992 yards (46.3 average), and only once punted more than four times in any game due to the Rams' prolific offense.
 Hekker missed Pro Bowl and first-team All-Pro honors for the first time since 2014.

-In the playoffs, the Rams defeated both the Dallas Cowboys in the Divisional Round and New Orleans Saints in the NFC Championship.
+In the playoffs, the Rams defeated both the Dallas Cowboys in the Divisional Round and Saints in the NFC Championship.
 In the NFC Championship against the Saints with Rams down 13–0 early in the second quarter, Hekker ran a fake punt and threw a 12-yard pass to Sam Shields to get a first down and put the Rams in position to get their first points of the game.
 Playing against the New England Patriots in Super Bowl LIII, he set a Super Bowl record with a 65-yard punt, breaking the record set by the Patriots' Ryan Allen, whom Hekker competed with at Oregon State.
 The Rams went on to lose the Super Bowl 13–3 as Hekker punted nine times for 417 yards.

 2019 season

 During Week 10 against the Pittsburgh Steelers, Hekker threw a pass on a fake punt that was intercepted by running back Trey Edmunds in the 17–12 road loss.
-In Week 17, he earned NFC Special Teams Player of the Week for his game against Arizona.
+In Week 17, he earned NFC Special Teams Player of the Week for his game against the Cardinals.
 For the season, he averaged more than 47 yards per kick for the fourth time in his career.
 He was named to the Pro Football Hall of Fame All-Decade Team for the 2010s.